Opix/AbTechAssignment/README.md

 Each header's top-right and top-left corners are rounded.
 Likewise, a footer's bottom-right and bottom-left are rounded as well.

 iPad only, but both vertical and horizontal orientations are supported.

+See 3 .png screen shots to see the output.